jontek2/A-better-print_start-macro/README.md

 </details>
 <details>
 <summary>OrcaSlicer</summary>
-In OrcaSlicer go to "Printer settings" -> "Machine start g-code" and update it to:
+In OrcaSlicer go to "Printer settings" -> "Machine start g-code" and replace it with:

 ```
 M104 S0 ; Stops OrcaSlicer from sending temp waits separately